abhiaiyer91/foo/README.md

 ## Contribution

-This project is part of [contentful-userland](https://github.com/contentful-userland) which means that we’re always open to contributions **and you can be part of userland and shape the project yourafter your first merged pull request**.
+This project is part of [contentful-userland](https://github.com/contentful-userland) which means that we’re always open to contributions **and you can be part of userland anhape the project yourafter your first merged pull request**.
 You can learn more about how contentful userland is organized by visiting [our about repository](https://github.com/contentful-userland/about).

 ## Requirements